RamNaredla187/GitHub-CI-CD-process/README.md

+# Created a pipeline in GitHub ,building and pushing a Docker image to Docker Hub.
 # Docker Image contain postgres-pgvector-apache age databases
 - This GitHub Actions workflow file automates the process of building and pushing a Docker image to Docker Hub when a change is pushed to the main branch of the repository.
 Let's break down the code step by step:
 ## Full Workflow Explanation